-5.2.3 PUBLIC MEETINGS
+5.2.4 PUBLIC MEETINGS

-Opportunities for public input throughout the Project will include the following:
+Opportunities for public input throughout the Project will include the following (See Section 5.2.2 for details on how the COVID-19 Pandemic may affect Public Meetings):

 - Public Scoping Meetings: Although NEPA does not explicitly require that a scoping meeting be held, scoping meetings were held for this Project between December 10 and December 15, 2016.
 The purpose of the meetings was to gather input and feedback from members of the public and elected officials on the draft purpose and need statement; goals and objectives; scope for potential alternatives for consideration; issues to be addressed in the environmental review; and methodologies to be used to evaluate impacts.
 Outreach and notification were conducted via the NOI; the Project website; local newspapers; social media; postcard mailings to community groups, chambers of commerce, and neighborhood associations; letters and phone calls to elected officials; and flyer distribution at community centers, recreation centers, libraries, and community organizations.
 The five scoping meetings included an open house where Project staff were available to talk informally about the Project with interested members of the public. - Public Information Meetings: The Project Team held two rounds of public informational meetings via open houses to present initial alternatives and to highlight the findings of the preliminary alternatives screening analysis.
-Open houses for both initial alternatives and preliminary alternatives screening results were held in April 2017 and October 2017 respectively, and included informal discussions between Project Team staff and meeting attendees at five locations throughout the study area. - Public Hearings: Following publication of the Draft EIS, there will be public hearings.
+Open houses for both initial alternatives and preliminary alternatives screening results were held in April 2017 and October 2017 respectively, and included informal discussions between Project Team staff and meeting attendees at five locations throughout the study area.
+An open house for the new Baltimore area station and trainset maintenance facility concepts/preliminary alternatives and facilities being considered in the Baltimore area was held on December 13, 2018. - Public Hearings: Following publication of the Draft EIS, there will be public hearings.
 The public hearing will include an open house, a presentation, and an opportunity for oral testimony.
 The oral testimony will be recorded by a stenographer.
 FRA will not respond to the oral testimony at the meeting, and conversations with Project staff during the open house portion of the meeting will not be reflected in the Project record.